calicoli/HCI_Touch-Tap/README.md

 ## How to use

+0. Make sure that both devices are under the same wifi
 1. Connect both device:
 - Client device: Input Server IP (showed on the bottom of server screen)
 - Client decive: click "Connect" button